atangeman/GitHubPortfolioAngularJS/README.md

-# GitPortfolio - Based on Github API
+# My Git Portfolio - Build using AngularJs and Github API

  Test it at: https://atangeman.github.io/GitHubPortfolioAngularJS/